kennetpostigo/lwt-node/README.md

 ## Install

-Install the library into your project with yarn/node:
+Install the library into your project with esy:

 ```bash
 esy add reason-node